Optimising absorption of zinc and magnesium

 In many instances, the minerals found in supplements are inorganic.
-For example, zinc is often found bound with sulfur to form zinc sulfate, while magnesium may be bound to oxygen to form magnesium oxide.
+For example, zinc is often found bound with sulfur to form zinc sulfate, while magnesium may be bound to oxygen to form magnesium oxide.2

-For example, when zinc or magnesium is bound to the amino acid glycine to form zinc glycinate and magnesium glycinate, they are highly bioavailable.
-This is because glycine binds to the mineral in two places, making it stable enough to pass through the stomach without being split apart.
+In contrast, organic minerals are readily absorbed.
+When zinc or magnesium is bound to an amino acid such as glycine to form zinc glycinate and magnesium glycinate, they are in a more highly bioavailable form (easy for the body to absorb and use).
+This is because glycine binds to the mineral in two places, making it stable enough to pass through the stomach without being split apart.2

-Why is Zinc so important?
+Why is zinc so important?

 Why might you want more magnesium?

-- ENERGY PRODUCTION: Your cells need magnesium in order to generate energy.
+- Energy production: your cells need magnesium in order to generate energy.
 No wonder it's often used to reduce fatigue and enhance stamina!

 - Electrolyte balance: magnesium is lost during perspiration, so supplementing dietary magnesium will compensate for this loss